grepler/sqlmodel-panel-poc/.ipynb_checkpoints/README-checkpoint.md

  - *DataFieldRoleLink*: m2m link with a priority attribute (WIP)
     - just a class used by SQLModel/SQLAlchemy for the m2m relationship.
     - also has a `priority` attribute, but not used.
 Eventually may be used for sorting.
- - *BeeDiscovery*: general settings class, generator for new Datasets, stores the SQLAlchemy `._session` and all objects associated with a given .sqlite database.
+ - *BeeDiscovery*: general settings class, generator for new Datasets, stores the sqlalchemy `._session`

 __Helper Classes__